-Overview of Azure Event Hubs Dedicated tier
+Overview of the Azure Event Hubs Dedicated tier

 Note

-The Dedicated tier of Event Hubs offers several benefits to customers who need run mission-critical workloads at enterprise-level capacity.
+The Dedicated tier of Event Hubs offers several benefits to customers who need to run mission-critical workloads at enterprise-level capacity.

-Low latency event streaming
+Low-latency event streaming

-Streaming large volumes of data
+Stream large volumes of data

 Guaranteed consistent performance

-Event Hubs Dedicated clusters minimize the latency jitter and ensure consistent performance with guaranteed capacity.
+Event Hubs dedicated clusters minimize the latency jitter and ensure consistent performance with guaranteed capacity.

 Zero interference